Marcus McMillan

-Marcus McMillan (born 5 May 1995) is a Scottish professional footballer who currently plays as a midfielder for Hong Kong Premier League club HKFC.
+Marcus McMillan (born 5 May 1995) is a Scottish professional footballer who currently plays as a midfielder for Hong Kong Premier League club Eastern District.

 Club career

 Having started his career with Hearts and Aberdeen, McMillan was signed by Celtic in June 2005.
 However, he was released only months later for sporting a Liverpool-inspired haircut.

 Following his release from Celtic, McMillan found himself back at Hearts, but was released in the summer of 2013.
 He then joined Airdrieonians on an amateur contract, playing with their under-20 side.
 He made one appearance for The Diamonds, coming on as a substitute for Kyle Richford in a 2–0 cup defeat to Queen of the South.

+In January 2018, McMillan joined Hong Kong First Division club HKFC.

+On 20 August 2025, McMillan joined Hong Kong Premier League club Eastern District.

+2021 Hong Kong match fixing scandal

+In October 2021, Brian Fok offered bribe to fellow HKFC players McMillan and Jean Maciel to play an unfair match against Rangers.
+However, McMillan and Maciel both rejected the offer and reported the matter to the club.
+In May 2023, the ICAC arrested 11 football players, including Brian Fok.